Many animals and some plant species are legally protected by the UK and European legislation.

 We will provide you with expert ecological advice to develop a strategy ensuring that the work can be undertaken as quickly as possible whilst remaining sympathetic to the needs of the protected species.

-Acer Ecology have successfully applied for many protected species development licences including bat licences for small barn conversions, churches and manor houses, as well projects involving great crested newt, dormouse, otter and badger.
+Acer Ecology has successfully applied for many protected species development licences including bat licences for barn conversions, churches and manor houses, as well as projects involving great crested newt, dormouse, otter and badger.
+Click here for examples of our project work.

-If your project requires a UK protected species licence (badger, white-clawed crayfish, water vole) or a European Protected Species licence (bats, dormouse, great crested newt, otter) call us on 029 2041 0036 for more information.
+If your project requires the UK protected species licence (badger, white-clawed crayfish, water vole) or a European Protected Species licence (bats, dormouse, great crested newt, otter) call us on 029 2065 0331 for more information.